 TIP #1 – Don’t Get Up

-The firsts instinct after a fall is to try to get up, but you shouldn’t move until you at least do a mental assessment of your injuries.
+The first instinct after a fall is to try to get up, but you shouldn’t move until you at least do a mental assessment of your injuries.
 Trying to move too soon could be risking further injury if you don’t realize how badly you are hurt.

 I knew I hadn’t hit my head (so grateful for that!).
 My legs and back didn’t hurt.
 I had fallen on my left shoulder and that really hurt.